amitlisha/HexaGen/docs/USAGE.md

 ## `Tile` Class
 To create a tile in Hexagons, use the `Tile` class, that requires two parameters: `column` and `row`. `column` is numbered from 1 (leftmost column) to 18 (rightmost column), while `row` is numbered from 1 (top row) to 10 (bottom row).
 If you use a negative value for column or row, the counting will start from the rightmost column or bottom row, respectively.

-To paint a tile in a desired color, use the `draw` method, that requires a single parameter, `color`, which is a tring describing any of the available colors in the project.
+To paint a tile in a desired color, use the `draw` method, that requires a single parameter, `color`, which is a string describing any of the available colors in the project.

 For example, see the following code and the image it generates:
 ```python